-Office Hours Wed By appointment or 1:00 - 2:00 OISE, 252 Bloor Street West, 12th Floor,

-12-236 (North off elevators)
+Office Hours: By appointment, OISE, 252 Bloor Street West, 12th Floor, 12-236 (North off elevators).
+Drop in office hours will be announced in class.

 Communication: Expect a reply within 24 hours (not including weekends) for email or phone.

 Prerequisite: The prerequisite to take this course is a 300 level sociology course.
 Students without this prerequisite can be removed at any time and without notice.